jaredatandi/NurseGuide/README.md

 # 📖 NurseGuide <a name="about-project"></a>

-Nurse is a website to help local and international nurses who want to relocate to high paying countries in the same line of work.
+NurseGuide is a website to help local and international nurses who want to relocate to high paying countries in the same line of work.

-The site connects them to professional consultants who have either guided several nurses before achieve relocation or have relocated themselves to other countries.
+The site connects them to professional consultants who have either guided several nurses before achieve relocation or have themselves relocated to other countries.
 It majorly focuses on nurses who are willing and in the process of relocating to the USA, Canada, or Britain.